hackclub/hackclub/workshops/beatmaker/README.md

 ---
-name: Creating a DrumPad/Beat Maker in HTML/CSS & JQuery
+name: Creating a DrumPad/Beat Maker in HTML, CSS & JQuery'
-description: A web drumpad/beat maker in HTML/CSS & JQuery to see how cool web dev is!
+description: 'A web drumpad/beat maker in HTML/CSS & JQuery to see how cool web dev is!'
-author: '@Emmanuel Haankwenda'
+author: '@emmanuel39hanks'
 ---

 # Creating a DrumPad/Beat Maker in HTML/CSS & JQuery